Kingston ᛫ January 29 – February 4, 2018

 Unfortunately, it wasn’t allowed to take pictures inside the house.
 The maybe most surprising and funny thing I learned about him that day was that he liked denim so much that even his bed sheets and pillowcases were made of denim.
 He had a nice big bed, but I just can’t imagine it to be very comfortable. 😀

 One thing I didn’t like about the city was the traffic though.
-Luckily, our host had a car and drove us to many places but a big part of the time we spend in the car stuck in traffic.
+Luckily, our host had a car and drove us to many places but a big part of the time we spent in the car stuck in traffic.

 On Friday night, we went out to a club.
 The party wasn’t as boisterously as we expected.
 At first, mostly foreigners danced and it took a while until the Jamaicans started too.
 By the time we left later at night, many people were dancing.
 To me, it didn’t seem like everybody was just enjoying themselves but rather like a competition who can move their ass the most.
 Even though it wasn’t my favorite party, it was definitely an interesting and fun experience.